The Attak Trak, released in 1983, is a vehicle with a unique action feature and an interesting design history.

 The artwork for the Estrela Toys Attak Trak was modified for unknown reasons.
-The Brazilian manufacturer and licensee did the same with their versions of Castle Grayskull and Battle Ram:
+The Brazilian manufacturer and licensee did the same with their versions of Castle Grayskull, Battle Ram, and other toys:

 There was also an orange version of the Attak Trak.
 This one was released in Europe – I don’t know if there were any orange versions released in the US market.
 This particular version has the muddy artwork:

 Interestingly, the cross sell artwork for the Attak Trak was also orange, and the vehicle was colored orange or sometimes brown in early mini comics:

 Artist Errol McCarthy produced several pieces of artwork featuring the Attak Trak: